 To apply for an undergraduate course you must submit an application form through UCAS.
 You will need to make a note of the UCAS course code, listed in the key facts on our course pages, as well as our institution code, L23.

 All applications received by 15 January 2020 will receive equal consideration.
-International applications received after this date up to 30 June 2020 will be considered, subject to places remaining available.
+International applications received after this date up to 30 June 2020 will be considered for the following courses, subject to places remaining available: